Home / Fine Dining / The best oysters to try this autumn

 Weskeag on platter

 While several places serve oysters on the ice, it is advisable earlier to serve them on coarse salt.
-The reason, when on ice, oysters become colder and therefore lose their flavor, they must better serve on a tray of salt to capture all the flavors.
+The reason, when on ice, oysters become colder and therefore lose their flavour, they must better serve on a tray of salt to capture all the flavours.
+At the end, it’s also a personal choice how you like to eat and serve the best oysters to try this autumn.
+Need help to know the oysters, take a look at our Oysters 101 in this article.

 Founder & Editor In Chief of Gentologie